gorenje/millieons.org/w/cuckoo.md

 **Of Cuckoos and Stardust**

 As the cuckoo lays its eggs in others nests, so too does the Church of Uckoo lay its ideas in other spiritual baskets.
 The Church does not preach exclusivity nor does the Church of Uckoo desire followers.
 The Church of Uckoo spreads its message to whom may listen and to those that listen.
-For those for whom this message makes no sense are equally accepted as those that have understood.
+For those for whom this message makes no sense are equally accepted as those who have understood.

 The Church of Uckoo neither forgives nor does it punish.
 Where no punishment exists, forgiveness is unnecessary.
-The Church of Uckoo does not perform acts of missionizing, the Church of Uckoo only performs missionary acts.
+The Church of Uckoo does not perform acts of missionisation, rather the Church of Uckoo performs missionary acts.

 The Church of Uckoo teaches that we are all stardust that has come together to form this meaningless existence.
 Meaninglessness implies that it makes no difference whether moral or immoral, whether egocentric or altruistic.
 Life is what you make of it.
 The stardust does not judge.

-However honouring these ancient atoms out of which we are formed and respecting their kindness in coming together to form us all and our spaceship Earth, surely that implies being a loving civilisation.
+However honouring those ancient atoms out of which we are formed and respecting their kindness in coming together to form us all and our spaceship Earth, surely that implies being a loving civilisation?

 ## Teaching: Meaningless & Insignificance

 The Church of Uckoo teaches that there is no reason for us to be here.
-There is no great plan whose foundations have been constructed by an all-mighty God.
+There is no great plan whose foundations has been constructed by an all-mighty God.
 Plans exist but these plans are individualised within us.
 It's our plan, our destiny and our will that creates and fulfils our own plan.

 Our existence is purely random, meaningless and pointless.

 The Church of Uckoo teaches [insignificance](https://99.99999.fyi/) of existence and the significance of humbleness.
 Be humble, [be water my friend](https://brucelee.com/podcast-blog/2016/7/20/2-be-water-my-friend).
 Water becomes the stream, water becomes the cup, become the humble.

 Imagine your life as being an empty bottle.
 As you go through your life, you fill that bottle with dreams, experiences, failures, disasters and happiness.
 When one dies, one passes this bottle on to ones descendants.
-They take some of its content and add it to their bottle.
+They take some of its content and add it to their bottles.
 Filling ones life bottle with happiness and love will ensure that love and happiness is passed to the generations after us.

 **Beware of the superiority of pointlessness**